durzo/moodle-local_session_dynamodb/README.md

 ## AWS IAM Policy

-To use the plugin your Role or User will need the following IAM policy, replacing "tablename" with the name of your DynamoDB table.
+To use the plugin your Role or User will need the following IAM policy, replacing "us-east-2" with your region and "tablename" with the name of your DynamoDB table.
 Note: This policy does not allow for table creation, it is recommended to use API keys for the table creation and then switch to using a Role with this policy.

 ```